4321ba/Galaxy_Jukebox/README.md

 ### Converting one file from command line

-If you want to specify the input and output file, you to convert any kind of `.nbs` file into a Sponge schematic:
+If you want to specify the input and output file, you should be able to use this command (the paths are relative to where you opened the terminal):

 ```sh
 python3 main.py input.nbs output.schem